binbinmods/Sabel/README.md

 # Sabel, the Sufferer

-A hero mod, introducing Sabel, a ...
+A hero mod, introducing Sabel, a warrior specializing in hitting back after being attacked.

 This character was designed by @designer.